dcsync/pycobalt/README.md

     engine.loop()

-this will raise an exception if the event isn't one of the official cobaltstrike ones. to register an arbitrary event (e.g. for use with `fireEvent`):
+This will raise an exception if the event isn't one of the official Cobalt Strike ones.
+To register an arbitrary event (e.g. for use with `fireEvent`):

     ...